ehenry2/s3-csv-lambda-validator/README.md

 ## Introduction
 This repo contains code for deploying a lambda function to validate CSV files as they are created in your S3 bucket.
+Some features include:

+* Column order validation
+* Data type validation
+* Primary key missing values check
+* Wrong delimiter check
+* Invalid file names chek

+Features from the development perpective include:

+* Unit tests
+* ATDD tests (Acceptance tests) using the Behave framework
+* Documentation on how to deploy the system
+* Basic automated deployment using CodeBuild

 ## Before you begin
 You will need at least two S3 buckets in production, one for configuration